It’s the first flight for many people who file onto these planes. But it’s not a happy occasion.

 Most international ICE Air flights travel to Central America.

-ICE deported people to 185 countries last year.
-A snapshot of ICE Air's top deportation destinations paints a picture of recent immigration trends.
-The majority of immigrants who were repatriated on charter flights last year headed to Central America.
+ICE deported people to 185 countries in 2016.
+A snapshot of ICE Air’s top deportation destinations paints a picture of recent immigration trends.
+The majority of immigrants who were repatriated on charter flights headed to Central America.

-Nearly a third of ICE's 240,255 deportees last year were from three countries in that region -- Guatemala, Honduras and El Salvador -- where experts say growing violence and economic problems have helped fuel a wave of immigration.
+Nearly a third of ICE’s 240,255 deportees in fiscal year 2016 were from three countries in that region – Guatemala, Honduras and El Salvador – where experts say growing violence and economic problems have helped fuel a wave of immigration.

 ICE Air is only one of the ways the United States deports people.

-Take Mexico, for example, the country where the US deported the largest number of people last year.
+Take Mexico, for example, the country where the US deported the largest number of people in 2016.

 Of the people ICE deported to Mexico in 2016, just over 10% left on flights coordinated by ICE Air.
 The other removals occurred via bus or on foot, according to Immigration and Customs Enforcement.